How Tor is funded

 Volunteering to run an exit node is therefore of great service to the Tor community, and strikes a meaningful blow for freedom and against oppressive censorship.
 It is also not difficult to set up.

 However, running an exit node means that other Tor users’ activity, including potentially highly illegal activity, will appear to originate from your IP address, which may lead to trouble.
-There is an article on how to minimize the risks available here.
+There is an article on how to minimize the risks available on the Tor website.

 Tor as an anti-censorship tool